jakeburke1775/jakeburke1775/README.md

 # My Portfolio

 ## About Me
-I am a **web developer** currently enrolled at TripleTen and a **hobbyist game developer**.
+I am a **web developer** currently enrolled at TripleTen.
+I am also a **hobbyist game developer**.
 I have a passion for creating interactive experiences and learning new technologies.

 ## Web Development Skills
 - **HTML/CSS**: Building and styling web pages